airbadge-dev/airbadge/README.md

 ## Features

-- Starter-free: It's just a library.
-- Full membership solution
-- **Integrated checkout**: Stripe Checkout is built into the signup.
+- **Integrated checkout**: Stripe Checkout is built into the signup flow.
-- **Free plans**: Checkout is skipped for free plans or trials.
-- **Billing portal**: Changing plans or canceling account is built in.
+- **Billing portal**: Changing plans or canceling plans is built in.
 - **Webhook handling**: All Stripe webhooks are handled for you.
+- **Free plans**: Checkout can be skipped for free plans or trials.
 - **Routing guards**: Routes can be restricted based on membership status.
 - **Component guards**: Conditionally display components based on membership status.
 - **Open source**: https://github.com/joshnuss/auth-stripe-sveltekit